NVIDIA-AI-IOT/jetbot/docs/software_setup/sd_card.md

 ![](../images/docker_jupyter-on-browser.png)

 Here you can easily access the JetBot examples!
+From this point on, when you power on the JetBot, it should automatically connect to WiFi and display it's IP address.
+So all you need to do is reconnect using your web browser to start programming!

 Now that you're finished setting up your JetBot, you're ready to run the [examples](../examples/basic_motion.md).